EricMFink/PRcasebook/_pages/Part1.md

 14. Suing a Client for a Fee.

-15. How Far a Lawyer May Go in Supporting a Client’s Cause.
+15. How Far a Lawyer May Go in Supporting a Client's Cause.

 16. Restraining Clients from Improprieties.